Dermatology after dark logo

 Rosacea

-a common facial skin condition characterized by redness. pimples, and broken blood vessels
+a common facial skin condition characterized by redness, pimples, and broken blood vessels.

 Salicylic Acid